Worship servicebegins at 11:00 a.m. in the sanctuary.The sacrament of holy communion is celebrated on the first Sunday of each month.

 The foundations we were brought up with and the relationships we developed, then and now, help nurture the seed of desire and hope that God placed in each of us even before we were formed in the womb.
 We search for our place in the world and for God's presence in our lives.
 The journey continues!

 The Bippy Cook Circleis a women's ministry that meets the third Friday of each month for study and fellowship (we do not meet in July or August).
-Please email Mary Cameron if you'd like more information (firstname.lastname@example.org).
+Please email Mary Cameron if you'd like more information ( firstname.lastname@example.org).
 Our study year begins in January, and ends with a Christmas meal in December.
-This year, 2016, we are studying "Come to the Waters"--Biblical stories of water--from the chaotic waters of creation to the River of Life in Revelation.
+This year, 2017, we are studying "Who Is Jesus--What a difference a lens makes."

-It may seem odd that our Adult Sunday school class and Bible study "circle" are named after members of the church.
+It may seem odd that our Adult Sunday school class and women's circle are named after members of the church.
 Both David Shane (who taught the Sunday school class, and was a consistent, vibrant member of the church), and Bippy Cook (who firmly believed in women's studies, and was the first female elder to serve this congregation, in 1983), faithfully served the church in these respective areas.
-It seemed right and good to keep these two saints in the forefront of our studies.
+It seemed right and good to keep these two saints from the Church Triumphant in the forefront of our studies.